Condition expressions¶

 Version ranges¶

-The + operator and -or-later suffix are understood as "this version or any later
+The + operator and -or-later suffix mean "this version or any later

 version in the same license family."
 For example, GPL-3.0-only satisfies an allow-list containing